 Located in the Gulf Of Thailand these islands are considered part of the Koh Samui archipelago.
-It is highly likely you will find yourself backpacking Koh Phangan and Koh Tao at some point throughout your Thai adventures.
+It is highly likely you will find yourself traveling from Koh Phangan to Koh Tao at some point throughout your Thai adventures or visa versa.
 Though how to travel between the two is something which you’ll need to find out.

 Obviously, they are islands so you’ll need to take a boat of some sort.
 Though what exactly is the best way to go about this?
 How do I buy tickets and are the boat companies actually safe?
 These are all things which I will cover in this guide on how to travel from Koh Phangan to Koh Tao.

 How To Get From Koh Phangan To Koh Tao

 - Speed Boat Or Ferry From Koh Phangan To Koh Tao

 - Can You Take A Long Tail Boat From Koh Phangan To Koh Tao